 We will start each quarter learning together in our Sunday gathering about a spiritual formation practice.
 This sermon sets the foundation and if you miss it, please take time to watch or listen.
-This foundation sermon on Sabbath, preached on July 26, 2020, (by John Mark Comer) is available on both the Doxa app and website.
+This foundation sermon on Sabbath was preached by John Mark Comer.

 Missional Community Discussion